Doctor of Occupational Therapy

 If you already have a bachelor’s or master’s degree and have decided to become an occupational therapist, congratulations on an excellent career choice.
 Whether your degree is in the sciences, humanities, or arts, a great deal of what you’ve learned can help you excel in this multifaceted health profession.
 You’ll need an understanding of people, critical reasoning skills, communication skills, creativity, and the desire to apply your knowledge in real- life situations.

-Is Indiana University’s Doctor of Occupational Therapy Entry-Level right for you?
+Is Indiana University’s Doctor of Occupational Therapy right for you?

-Beginning in your first semester and throughout the three year curriculum, you’ll acquire an exceptional range of clinical experience through Level I Fieldwork and Level II Fieldwork placements chosen from IU’s large network of local and national sites.
+Beginning in your first semester and throughout the three-year curriculum, you’ll acquire an exceptional range of clinical experience through Level I Fieldwork and Level II Fieldwork placements are chosen from IU’s large network of local and national sites.
 You’ll also complete a 16 – week doctoral experiential component, which Indiana University is calling a pre-doctoral residency.
 Throughout the program, you’ll have close interaction and personal attention from experienced, nationally, and internationally recognized Occupational Therapy faculty.
-Most Occupational Therapy classes will be small seminar style (6) and labs of (12); your largest Occupational Therapy class only will have 36 students.

 Regardless of your undergraduate or graduate area of study, our program is designed to fully prepare you to take the NBCOT, National Board for Certification in Occupational Therapy Exam.
 After passing the exam, you’ll be ready to enter clinical practice with confidence and current knowledge of the discipline.